SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 But there is no way pure endogenous growth theory works.
 It is a joke.

-Furthermore, Young's supposed "big idea" was that contra-Quesnay, contra-Smith and Contra-Marx, it is not land, or labour that is the "source of value" but rather "*trade.*" So Young was as naïve as all the rest, albeit a little more original.
+Furthermore, Young's supposed "big idea" was that contra-Quesnay, contra-Smith and contra-Marx, it is not land, or labour that is the "source of value" but rather "*trade.*" So Young was as naïve as all the rest, albeit a little more original.
 Young's thesis on trade being the real source of "wealth" is, shall we say, *interesting.* It is a nuanced position.
 But trade is not possible without energy, so the physiocrats are still the foundation of economics.
-The higher layers of analysis just ignore this, and never had to worry, until today when energy demands are out-stripping the biospheres regenerative capacity, meaning no trade is going to help with this.
+The higher layers of analysis just ignore this, and never had to worry, until today when energy demands are out-stripping the biosphere's regenerative capacity, meaning no trade is going to help with this.

 To apply Young's thinking however, is not fruitless, because the "trade" in